 The Caledonian System comprises:

 - The Men's Service – a programme of work lasting at least two years comprising preparation and motivation sessions; a groupwork programme of 26 sessions and maintenance sessions.

 - The Women's Service – safety planning, information, advice and emotional support to women partners and ex-partners.

 - The Children's Service – ensures the needs of the children whose parents are involved with the Caledonian System are met and their rights upheld.

-Referrals to the programme
+Access to the Programme